Indecomposability of derived categories in families: Introduction

 \section{Introduction}

 One of the important tools in the study of derived categories of coherent sheaves on smooth projective varieties is the notion of a semiorthogonal decomposition, which allows one to decompose the derived category into smaller pieces.
+Kuznetsov's ICM addressess \cite{MR3728631,MR4680279} are excellent surveys of the topic.

 In this paper we study which smooth projective varieties are ``atomic'', in the sense that their derived categories cannot be decomposed.

-Let~$X$ be a smooth projective variety and let~$\derived^\bounded(X)$ be the bounded derived category of coherent sheaves on~$X$.
-We say that $\derived^\bounded(X)$ \emph{admits a semiorthogonal decomposition} if it is generated by full non-zero triangulated subcategories $\mathcal{A}, \mathcal{B}$ such that $\smash{\Hom_{\derived^\bounded(X)}(B,A)=0}$ for any $A\in \mathcal{A}$ and $B\in \mathcal{B}$, otherwise we say that $\derived^\bounded(X)$ is \emph{indecomposable}.
-For an overview of the state-of-the-art of semiorthogonal decompositions (from a few years ago), we refer the reader to Kuznetsov's ICM address \cite{MR3728631}.
-To understand the importance of indecomposability, the relevant points are that \begin{enumerate} \item semiorthogonal decompositions often reflect properties of the geometry of the variety, e.g.~by relating the variety at hand to other, easier varieties, or suggesting it is rational, see e.g.~\cite{MR3727501,MR2605171}; \item operations in the minimal model program are conjectured to give semiorthogonal decompositions, where the guiding principle is the DK-hypothesis, which predicts that K-equivalent varieties have equivalent derived categories, and that a K-inequality between varieties exhibits one derived category as an admissible subcategory of the other, see e.g.~\cite{MR1949787,MR2483950}. \end{enumerate} From the general picture in point \eqref{item_2} the derived category being indecomposable is conjectured to imply minimality in the sense of the minimal model program.
-But there exist several minimal varieties whose derived categories have a non-trivial semiorthogonal decomposition, such as classical Enriques surfaces.
+To understand the importance of indecomposability, the relevant points are that

+\begin{enumerate} \item semiorthogonal decompositions often reflect properties of the geometry of the variety, e.g.,~by relating the variety to other, easier varieties, or suggesting it is rational, see, e.g.,~\cite{MR3727501,MR2605171}; \item operations in the minimal model program are conjectured to give semiorthogonal decompositions, where the guiding principle is the DK-hypothesis, which predicts that K-equivalent varieties have equivalent derived categories, and that a K-inequality between varieties exhibits one derived category as an admissible subcategory of the other, see e.g.~\cite{MR1949787,MR2483950}. \end{enumerate} From the general picture in point \eqref{item_2} the derived category being indecomposable is conjectured to imply minimality in the sense of the minimal model program.
+But there exist several minimal varieties whose derived categories have a non-trivial semiorthogonal decomposition.
 Hence it is an important question to understand when derived categories of minimal varieties are indecomposable.
-In this paper we provide new tools and examples to study this question.
+In this paper we initiate the study of this indecomposability question by looking at its (expected) behaviour in families, both in general, and in explicit examples.

 The first two instances where indecomposability was known are: \begin{itemize} \item varieties with trivial canonical bundle, by using the arguments in \cite{MR1651025}; \item curves of genus~$\geq 2$, by \cite[Theorem~1.1]{MR2838062}. \end{itemize} In \cite{1508.00682v2} these results were generalised, and it was shown how the geometry of the base locus~$\Bs|\omega_X|$ of the canonical linear series --- we call it the \emph{canonical base locus} --- governs indecomposability, because of its link to the Serre functor for~$\derived^\bounded(X)$.
 In particular, it is shown that for a semiorthogonal decomposition~$\derived^\bounded(X)=\langle\mathcal{A},\mathcal{B}\rangle$, either all objects of~$\mathcal{A}$ or all objects of~$\mathcal{B}$ are necessarily supported on~$\Bs|\omega_X|$.
 One of the main consequences is the following.